JUSH334/team-odus-securehealth-chain/README.md

 This week, team ODUS focused on onboarding all collaborators into Github and establishing the skeleton and environment.

-We created 6 user stories found in the project board to guide our inital development.
+We created our 6 inital user stories + 2 stretch goals via the project board to guide our first steps.

 Here is our link to our project board below: